PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

 ## More Details and Troubleshooting

 It is possible to set items to become visible to or hidden from students based on certain conditions, e.g. date and time.
-For more information on this, please see the [Conditional Availability](https://vle-support.york.ac.uk/ultra/conditional-release/) guide.
+For more information on this, please see the [Release Conditions](https://vle-support.york.ac.uk/ultra/release-conditions/) guide.

 <!-- More info here as needed. -->